doi7/doi7/README.md

 $ doit --help
 ```

-or you can run using the command npx: `npx doit task`.
+or you can run using the command npx: `npx @do-it/cli task`.

 ### API